waynerad/samesync/README.md

 * Dates & times used to determine newest versions of files -- takes into account differences in machine time settings from drift or time zones.
 * Admin mode to set up system and diagnose and correct problems.
 * Written in Golang.
 * Works on all OSs where Go runs (Linux, Mac, Windows) -- handles OS-specific issues like backslashes vs slashes in directory paths correctly.
+However, on Windows, the sqlite3 package for Go will not compile without gcc (the default compiler for Unix-style systems which includes Linux and Mac, which uses BSD Unix under the hood), and getting gcc to work on Windows is hard.
 * Does not use HTTP for communication.
 Communicates directly using TCP sockets using Go's net package.
 Can run on any port you like.
 Can run on servers that don't have web servers (Apache, nginx, etc) installed.
 * Uses sqlite3 (via Go's SQL interface in the sql package) for all data (on both client and server sides).
 Does not require the installation of a database server (MySQL, postgres, etc).
 * Only dependency other than the Go standard library is sqlite3.